-The Akamas peninsula, as described in the Conservation Management Plan of World Bank/EU, covers about 230 square km and is located on the western tip of Cyprus.
+The Akamas peninsula covers about 230 square km and is located on the western tip of Cyprus.
 It is an area of great natural beauty unaffected by development.
-The uniqueness of the area for Cyprus, and for the whole of the Mediterranean, is centered on its precious ecology.
+The uniqueness of the area for Cyprus, and for the whole of the Mediterranean, is centred on its precious ecology.
 The diversity of flora and fauna living in this relatively small area is truly impressive.
-Rare endemic plants grow there and foxes, snakes and other reptiles as well as many types of migratory birds live in Akamas or use it in their movements.
-Out of a total of 128 endemic plant species of Cyprus, the following 39 are found in the Akamas peninsula :
+Rare endemic plants grow here; it is home to foxes and bats, while snakes and other reptiles live here, along with many species of birds which pass through Akamas on their migrations.
+Of the 128 plant species endemic to Cyprus, the following 39 are found in the Akamas peninsula:

 Alyssum akamasicum, Anthemis tricolor, Arenaria rhodia ssp. cypria, Asperula cypria, Astragalus cyprius, Ballota integrefolia, Bosea cypria, Carlina involucrata spp. cyprica, Carlina pygmea, Centaurea akamantis, Centaurea calcitrapa ssp. angusticeps, Centaurea veneris, Crocus veneris, Cyclamen cyprium, Euphorbia cypria, Gagea juliae, Gladiolus triphyllus, Helianthemum obtusefolium, Odontides cypria, Onobrychis venosa, Onopordum cyprium, Onosma fruticosum, Ophrys kotschyi, Ophrys lepethica, Origanum majorana, Ornithogalum pedicellare, Phlomis cypria var. occidentalis, Pterocephalus multiflorus ssp. multiflorus, Ptilostemon chamaepeuce var. cyprius, Rubia laurea, Scutellaria cypria var. elatior, Sedum cyprium, Sedum porphyreum, Senecio glaucous ssp.
 Cyprius, Taraxacum aphrogenes, Teucrium divaricatum ssp.
 Canescens, Teucrium micropodioides, Thymus integer, Tulipa cypria.

-In addition to its species habitats, the area is also important because of its diverse community habitats.
+The area is also important because of its diverse habitats.
 Some of these are:

 Pine and juniper forests